Watercolor was my call back to art.

 After graduating from college, I found a career in the nonprofit world.
 Nonprofit work is gratifying, but it left little time and energy for making art.
 I went almost 15 years without painting.

 Then, one day, out of the blue, while grocery shopping, I saw the children’s art supplies.
 Before I knew it, I had a Crayola watercolor palate and a small package of paintbrushes in my basket.
 I went home and started painting.
-The next day, I went to the art supply store and purchased paper, tubes of watercolor paint, and more brushes.
-Now, I paint as much and as often as I can.
+Two weeks later, I went to the big kid art store and purchased paper, tubes of watercolor paint, and adult brushes.

 My favorite part of watercolor is how unpredictable it can be.
 Sometimes, I get wrapped up in trying to control it.
 It’s a beautiful reminder that control is not all it’s cracked up to be.
 I also appreciate it because there is virtually no waste.
 The paints do not get old and crusty like acrylics or oils; if they get crunchy, you just add water.